Chunnyluny-RimWorld-Modding/DogApparel/README.md

 - Dive into playful roleplay with Detective dogs, similar to Scooby-Doo and/or Sherlock Holmes style.
 - Twinning is winning, match your dog with their owner, by equipping them both with a detective outfit
-- The outfit includes a detective coat with matching hat and makes it complet with a magnifying glass, that will improves sight on pawns.
+- The outfit includes a detective coat with matching hat and makes it complete with a magnifying glass, which improves sight on pawns when equiped.
 - The detective apparel is used for roleplaying and has no other feature/functionailty.
 - Use animal footprints or pawprints as detective props and decor